-- Provides overall emergency policy and direction to the REOC Director (CAO) - Notify the Minister of Community Safety and Correctional Services, through the Ontario Fire Marshal and Emergency Management, (416) 314-0472. - Notify the Mayors of the local municipalities, Members of Regional Council, and neighbouring municipal officials (as required) - Notify the public of the declaration of an Emergency. - Notify the Region's Members of Parliament and Members of Provincial Parliament. - Keep Members of Regional Council apprised of the Emergency situation. - Formally request Provincial and/or Federal government assistance (through the Provincial Ministry of the Community Safety and Correctional Services), as required. - Act as the primary spokesperson for the Region, authorize the release of information on behalf of the Region or delegate that authority to the CAO and/or the Public Information Officer. - Issue authoritative instructions, information and warnings to the general public via the media as authorized and requested by various agencies. - Officially declare that the Emergency has terminated and notify the Ministry of Community Safety and Correctional Services, the public, the Area Municipal Mayors, Regional Council, MPs and MPPs of the said termination.
+- Provides overall emergency policy and direction to the REOC Director (CAO). - Notify the Minister of Community Safety and Correctional Services, through the Ontario Fire Marshal and Emergency Management, (416) 314-0472 or 1-866-314-0472 or PEOCDO01@ontario.ca. - Notify the Mayors of the local municipalities, members of York Regional Council, and neighbouring municipal officials (as required). - Notify the public of the declaration of an Emergency. - Notify the Region's Members of Parliament and Members of Provincial Parliament. - Formally request Provincial and/or Federal government assistance (through the Provincial Ministry of the Community Safety and Correctional Services), as required. - Act as the primary spokesperson for the Region, authorize the release of information on behalf of the Region or delegate that authority to the CAO and/or the Public Information Officer. - Issue authoritative instructions, information and warnings to the general public via the media as authorized and requested by various agencies. - Officially declare that the emergency has terminated and notify the Ministry of Community Safety and Correctional Services, the public, the Area Municipal Mayors, Regional Council, MPs and MPPs of the said termination.

-Regional Council passed a bylaw (2016-77) to provide for the appointment of an Acting Chair when the Regional Chair is absent.
+Regional Council passed a bylaw (2018-75) to provide for the appointment of an Acting Chair.

-Regional Emergency Operations Centre Staffing
+Regional Emergency Operations Centre staffing